Ever wonder what's the best way to use Wikipedia? Check out the helpful hints here for determing when its okay to use Wikipedia.

 In conducting your own research, you must wisely evaluate the articles, books, journals, and websites you use.
-Use the criteria below to assess possible sources.
+Use the criteria in the next tabs to assess possible sources.

 Be aware of the authority with which the author speaks.
 If the author is one in your own field of study, is he/she a well-known and well-regarded name you recognize?
 If the author is unknown to you, consider the following questions when evaluating a source’s credibility: